mantidproject/mantid/Code/Mantid/docs/source/algorithms/SaveParameterFile-v1.rst

 The parameter file can then be inspected and or modified.
 It can also be loaded back into Mantid using the `LoadParameterFile <http://mantidproject.org/LoadParameterFile>`__ algorithm.

-The SaveLocationParameters property specifies whether or not to save any calibration parameters used to adjust the location of any components.
+The LocationParameters property specifies whether or not to save any calibration parameters used to adjust the location of any components.
 Specifically, it will skip "x", "y", "z", "r-position", "t-position", "p-position", "rotx", "roty", and "rotz" parameters.